Cycling74/gen-workshop/README.md

 Now, if you want to be able to build VSTs as opposed to VST3 or Audio Units, there are a couple more steps.
 I recommend going through these steps as, from my experience, the most convenient plugin format to work with is the legacy VST2 format.

 2. Download this older, special version of the VST SDK.
-This package has been altered slightly to build correctly with JUCE. `<Link here>`.
+This package has been altered slightly to build correctly with JUCE. https://cycling74-expo.s3.amazonaws.com/VST_SDK_Special.zip.
 Once you've downloaded this SDK, unzip it.

 3. Open up the Projucer.
 In the application menu on the top left, open up Global Paths.